alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 Capturing and Releasing Keyboard and Mouse
 ********************************************

 Oracle VM VirtualBox provides a virtual USB tablet device to new virtual machines through which mouse events are communicated to the guest OS.
 If you are running a modern guest OS that can handle such devices, mouse support may work out of the box without the mouse being captured as described below.
-See Section 3.5.1, “Motherboard Tab”.

 Otherwise, if the virtual machine detects only standard PS/2 mouse and keyboard devices, since the OS in the virtual machine does not know that it is not running on a real computer, it expects to have exclusive control over your keyboard and mouse.
 But unless you are running the VM in full screen mode, your VM needs to share keyboard and mouse with other applications and possibly other VMs on your host.

 After installing a guest OS and before you install the Guest Additions, described in Chapter 4, Guest Additions, either your VM or the rest of your computer can own the keyboard and the mouse.
 Both cannot own the keyboard and mouse at the same time.
 You will see a second mouse pointer which is always confined to the limits of the VM window.
 You activate the VM by clicking inside it.

 To return ownership of keyboard and mouse to your host OS, Oracle VM VirtualBox reserves a special key on your keyboard: the Host key.
 By default, this is the right Ctrl key on your keyboard.
 On a Mac host, the default Host key is the left Command key.
 You can change this default using the Preferences window.
-See Section 1.17, “Preferences”.
 The current setting for the Host key is always displayed at the bottom right of your VM window.

 This means the following: